project-repo/cagebreak/Bugs.md

   * enter text into the "Tags" field
   * if autocompletion of tags pops up, the keyboard will not enter further keystrokes into the text field

+### Issue 2

+  * Github issue number: N/A
+  * Fixed: 1.0.4

+This issue fixes wrong consumption of modifier key on some keyboards.